25 of the Best Attractions In Auckland, New Zealand

 A Golden Lion Tamarin.

-M.O.T.A.T. or the Museum of Transport and Technology, is at the other end of Western Springs.
-It’s another excellent place for families, with interactive displays and the history of transport and technology right in front of you, it truly is a great resource for fun education.
+M.O.T.A.T., or the Museum of Transport and Technology, is at the other end of Western Springs.
+It’s another excellent place for families.
+With interactive displays and the history of transport and technology right in front of you, it truly is a great resource for fun education.
 A tram can take you to the Sir Keith Park Memorial Aviation Display on Meola Road.
-With a large display of aircraft, both commercial and military.
+This large display of aircraft, both commercial and military, is on display.
 The tram also stops at the Zoo.

 Volcanic Walks